Glossary

 • Market and technology risks

-• Reduction of resource consumption
+• Reduction in resource consumption

 • Reduction of GHG emissions